Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 <!-- ![feature tracking img](https://github.com/Visininjr/cs131_notes_dev/blob/master/images/feature-tracking.jpg?raw=true)  -->

 ### Challenges in Feature Tracking

+The process of tracking feature points present a number of challenges.

 * We must determine which features can be tracked, so that our algorithms can efficiently track them accross multiple frames.
 * We must account for objects that are ot moving, but have their appearance changing over time due to other factors like rotation, moving into shadows, and so on.